Read in this page:

 For the suggested daily intake of kitten dry food, consult the table below:

-Table 1.2 - British Shorthair kittens daily food intake
+Table 1.2 - British Shorthair kittens daily food intake |

-British Shorthair grooming
+British cat grooming

 When a cat grooms itself by licking its own fur, it will swallow some of its own hair.
 Most of the hair passes all the way through the digestive tract with no problems.
-But if some hair stays in the stomach, it can form a hairball.
+But if some hair stays in the stomach, it can form a hair ball.

 Even clean cats can pick up fleas, especially during the summer months.
 They get fleas through the contact with infested pets or through the contact with fleas in the environment (e.g. from an infected bedding).